The fight against AIDS, tuberculosis and malaria: France’s commitment

 Unitaid has developed unrivalled expertise in several areas:

-• Exhaustive monitoring of innovations across healthcare;
+• Exhaustive monitoring of health sector innovations (diagnostics and tests, therapeutics and tools);

 France, Unitaid’s leading donor

 Unitaid is a partnership hosted by WHO.
 It was launched in September 2006 at the initiative of five founding countries: France, Brazil, the United Kingdom, Norway and Chile.
-France is the organization’s leading donor, having provided more than €1.8 billion in contributions since Unitaid’s creation, or 60% of its total resources.
-France has committed to a multi-year contribution of €255 million for the period 2020-2022, and disbursed an extra €40 million under its action within the ACT-A to further equitable access to COVID-19 treatment.
+France is the organization’s leading donor, having provided almost €2 billion in contributions since Unitaid’s creation, or 56% of its cumulative resources.
+France is also Unitaid’s leading annual donor, having committed to a multi-year contribution of €255 million for the period 2023-2025, and disbursed an extra €40 million under its action within ACT-A to further equitable access to COVID-19 therapeutics.

 Gavi, the Vaccine Alliance